peeles/predictive_patterns/backend/README.md

 # Backend (Laravel API)

-The backend is a Laravel 10 application responsible for serving predictive risk analytics and orchestrating dataset record ingestion pipelines.
+The backend is a Laravel 12 application running on PHP 8.2.
+It serves predictive risk analytics, orchestrates dataset record ingestion pipelines, and exposes a Model Context Protocol (MCP) toolset for automation clients.

 ## Key features